 - We’ve developed a convenient checklist that you can print to make sure you have everything you need before you visit your Piedmont Federal office.
 Simply click this link: what to bring.

-- Piedmont Federal locks in your rate when you complete an application.
-Your rate is then guaranteed for up to 60 days.
+- Piedmont Federal locks in your interest rate when you complete an application.
+Your interest rate is then guaranteed for up to 60 days.
 If Piedmont Federal’s rates go up during those 60 days, you are protected from any increases.
-More important, if Piedmont Federal’s rates go down before your closing, you automatically receive the lower rate.
+More important, if Piedmont Federal’s rates go down before your closing, you automatically receive the lower interest rate.
 It’s one more reason to work with Piedmont Federal.

 - Piedmont Federal does not make construction loans.
-However, we have a 9-month commitment program that locks in your mortgage rate for 9 months.
-You pay a 1% commitment fee (which replaces the origination fee usually paid at closing), and the rate is set at .25% above the current rate for the term you select.
-So you can begin construction knowing what your home loan rate and payments will be.
+However, we have a 9-month commitment program that locks in your mortgage interest rate for 9 months.
+You pay a 1% commitment fee (which replaces the origination fee usually paid at closing), and the interest rate is set at .25% above the current interest rate for the term you select.
+So you can begin construction knowing what your home loan interest rate and payments will be.

 - Refinancing a loan from a higher fixed rate to a lower rate, or from an adjustable-rate loan to a fixed-rate loan, might mean substantial savings for you in the long run and guarantee your monthly payments won’t increase.
 You might want to combine a first mortgage and an equity line with high rates into a single mortgage to save money, or you might need extra funds for home repairs or other financial needs.
 However, whenever considering refinancing, you should check all immediate fees, such as closing costs, points and application fees.